 How to get your business website right – 7 things to consider

-Many studies have cited that anywhere between 90-95% of consumers (it doesn’t matter whether B2B or B2C) conduct searches when looking to buy from local businesses first.
+Many studies have cited that anywhere between 90-95% of consumers conduct online searches when looking to buy from local businesses first.

-The importance of a website can be clearly seen, as a matter of fact, not just any business website, but one that offers a solution to what your visitors want.
+The importance of a website is obvious, as a matter of fact, not just any business website, but one that offers a solution to what your visitors want.
 It doesn’t matter whether you’re a dentist looking for new patients or a site selling garden gnomes, the principle is the same, without a good business website it’s going to hurt.
-Here’s 7 things to keep in mind when looking at your business website.
+Here are 7 things to keep in mind when looking at your business website.

 1. Make your business website mobile responsive

-What this means in a nutshell is that websites work perfectly well on mobile devices such as tablets and mobile phones.
+What this means, in a nutshell, is that websites work perfectly well on mobile devices such as tablets and mobile phones.
 They have versions specifically built to work perfectly on smaller screens.
+A visitor to your website will be unaware that it’s mobile responsive.
+Put another way, they will just see a beautifully designed website that ‘just works’.

-In 2015, Ofcom reported that there are now double the amount of people accessing the internet on smartphones than on traditional laptops and PCs.
+Ofcom reported there is twice the number of people accessing the internet on smartphones rather than on PCs.
 On average, they spend at least two hours per day browsing and making buying decisions.
-People compare prices, read reviews and find what they are looking for while on the move, they are no longer tied to a desk.
+People compare prices or read reviews and find what they are looking for while on the go, they are no longer tied to a desk.

 Google (almighty Google!) now take into consideration whether a site has a mobile version as part of how they rank websites.